smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/Alert/index.md

   4. Display the alert dialog with the text information in the `alertFields` array and optional `softButtons` and optional `displayIndicator` indicating a timeout for the alert
   5. Send [Buttons.OnButtonPress](../../buttons/onbuttonpress) and/or [Buttons.OnButtonEvent](../../buttons/onbuttonevent) notifications if soft buttons associated with the alert are pressed by the user
   6. Dismiss the alert after the duration has passed since receipt of the request
-  7. Send `BC.OnResetTimeout` to SDL in case HMI needs input from user and hence more time to process UI.Alert request !!!
+  7. In case HMI needs more time for processing UI.Alert request, HMI must send BC.OnResetTimeout notification to SDL for reseting timeout.

+_SDL Note: In case HMI does not respond SDL's request during timeout, SDL will return GENERIC_ERROR code to the corresponding mobile app's request._
+!!!

 !!! may